Qazalin/tinygrad/extra/remu/README.md

 Remu is written in Rust, make sure you have [cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html).

-`cargo build --manifest-path ./extra/remu/Cargo.toml --release` will install dependancies and build a binary usable by tinygrad in the `./extra/remu/target/` directory.
+`cargo build --release` will install dependancies and build a binary usable by tinygrad in the `target` directory.

 There are 2 dependencies:

 1. half: f16 isn't a Rust primitive like f32.
 This allows for executing instructions with float16 operands.
-2. num_traits: Lack of a generic "Float" type in the Rust std library.
-This is useful for sharing implementation between f16, f32 and f64 (eg. in comparison ops, see cmpf)
+2. num_traits: Lack of a generic "Float" trait in the Rust std library.
+This is useful for sharing implementation between f16, f32 and f64 (eg. in comparison ops, see `fn cmpf`)

 ## Usage with tinygrad

 The latest binaries are released in https://github.com/Qazalin/remu/releases.
-Alternatively, you can [build remu locally](#build-locally).
+Alternatively, you can [build locally](#build-locally).

 Tinygrad does not yet output RDNA3 kernels directly, you will need [LLVM@19](https://github.com/tinygrad/tinygrad/blob/e2ed673c946c8f1774d816c75e52a994c2dd8a88/.github/actions/setup-tinygrad/action.yml#L208).